DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
 A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; non-ML approach to the application of the SuperTrend indicator designed to execute buy &amp; sell orders to Binance.US using python.

-Our number one mission is to serve the remaining 99.99% of low-income, underprivileged, and misrepresented communities of the world.
-We wholly believe that through teamwork, technical collaborations, and a bit of computational science we can provide a financial vehicle for the curious individual, tech entrepreneurs, families & family offices, as well as, small & non-profit organizations.
+Our number one mission is to serve the remaining 99.99% of low-income, underprivileged, and misrepresented communities around the world.
+We wholly believe that through teamwork, technical collaborations, and a bit of computational science we can provide a financial vehicle for aspiring individuals, tech entrepreneurs, families & family offices, as well as, small & non-profit organizations.

+Find value in our project?
+Want to help us expand or contribute to code?
+Even if it's just to say thanks - please feel free to contact us.

 ---

-## Welcome to the Trading Bot - SuperTrend Readme! :robot:
+## The Bot - Our SuperTrend Nutshell :robot:

 The purpose of this repository is to document the development of our very first trading bot.
 The bot will be broken out into 3 broad classes: